Ucis-cmd/gpt4free/README.md

 #### gpt-4
 - [`/phind`](./ora/README.md)
-- pro: only stable gpt-4 with streaming ( no limit )
+- Pro: only stable gpt-4 with streaming ( no limit )
-- contra: weird backend prompting
+- Contra: weird backend prompting
-- why not `ora` anymore ? gpt-4 requires login + limited
+- Why not `ora` anymore ? gpt-4 requires login + limited

 #### gpt-3.5
 - [`/ora`](./ora/README.md)
-- only stable api at the moment ( for gpt-3.5, gpt-4 is dead)
+- Only stable API at the moment ( for gpt-3.5, gpt-4 is dead)

 ## Install  <a name="install"></a>
-download or clone this GitHub repo
+Download or clone this GitHub repo
-install requirements with:
+Install requirements with:
 ```sh
 pip3 install -r requirements.txt
 ```

 ## To start gpt4free GUI
-move `streamlit_app.py` from `./gui` to the base folder
+Move `streamlit_app.py` from `./gui` to the base folder
-then run:
+Then run:
 `streamlit run streamlit_app.py` or `python3 -m streamlit run streamlit_app.py`

 ## Docker